Automatically Change Response Data Using a Pattern File

 4. Configure pattern repetition

-Pattern File Format
+Pattern File Specifications

-File extensions
+File Extension

-| Extension | Details |
+| File extension | Description |

 |---|---|

-| csv | Must be in MicroPeckerX log file format.
-Useful when you want to reuse transmit/receive patterns captured from logs. |
+| csv | It must be in MicroPeckerX log file format.
+This is convenient when you want to use transmission and reception patterns from a captured log. |

-Pattern files with the .ptn extension
+Pattern File with a .ptn Extension

-Frame layout
+Frame Structure

 | Column 1 | Column 2 | Column 3 | Column 4 | Column 5 | Column 6 | Column 7 | Column 8 | Column 9 | Column 10 |